Zelatrix/golf-compiler/README.md

 # Compiler
 This repository contains the source code for my compiler.
+I have also included source files for the language that is being compiled.
+The language I am compiling is of my own devising.
 This compiler was written for my BSc research project as part of my degree at the University of Kent.